silverstripe/developer-docs/en/02_Developer_Guides/00_Model/02_Relations.md

 The [`RelationValidationService`](api:SilverStripe\Dev\Validation\RelationValidationService) can be used to check if your relations are set up according to best practices, and is very useful for debugging unexpected behaviour with relations.
 It is disabled by default.

-To enable this service, set the following YAML configuration, which will give you validation output every time you run `dev/build`.
+To enable this service, set the following YAML configuration, which will give you validation output every time you run `sake db:build`.

 ```yml
 SilverStripe\Dev\Validation\RelationValidationService: